RflMmd/PID-GA-control-ohmic-heating/README.md

 - Automatically save data (when enabled)
 ---

 ### Note:
-This project was developed to help find better parameters for an experimental PID Controller that controls the temperature of an ohmic heating cell.
+This project was developed to help identify improved parameters for an experimental PID controller used to regulate the temperature of an ohmic heating cell.
+---

 **Author:**
 **Rafael Mamedio**